Davidfi34/converter/README.md

 # Currency and Temperature Converter

-An easy-to-use desktop application built with Java for converting currencies and temperatures.
-It utilizes the HTTP request services from "https://www.exchangerate-api.com/".
+An easy to use desktop application built with Java to convert currencies and temperatures.
+For currency conversion it uses the HTTP request services of "https://www.exchangerate-api.com".

 ## Features